YepCode Agent Rules

 Confirm Before Next Iteration: Ask if the user wants to proceed to the next iteration or if changes are needed

-Section titled “Phase 3: Testing & Refinement”- Test Execution: Propose running a complete execution test
+Section titled “Phase 3: Testing & Refinement using YepCode CLI”- Test Execution: Follow YepCode CLI rules to propose running a complete execution test using YepCode CLI commands

 - Get User Confirmation: Wait for approval

-- Execute: Run the complete process with parameters test data
+- Execute: Use YepCode CLI commands to run the complete process with parameters test data

 - Review Results: Analyze output/errors together with user